MTG/acousticbrainz-genre-dataset/README.md

 ### Genre annotations
 We provide four datasets containing genre/subgenre annotations extracted from four different online metadata sources.

 Two of our datasets (**AllMusic** and **Discogs**) are based on editorial metadata databases maintained by music experts and enthusiasts.
 These sources contain explicit genre/subgenre annotations of music releases (albums) following a predefined genre namespace and taxonomy.
-We propagated release-level annotations to recordings (tracks) in AcousticBrainz to build our datasets.
+We propagated release-level annotations to recordings (tracks) in AcousticBrainz to build the datasets.

 Two other datasets (**Lastfm** and **Tagtraum**) are based on collaborative music tagging platforms with large amounts of genre labels provided by their users to characterise music recordings.
 We have automatically inferred genre/subgenre taxonomy and annotations from these tags following the algorithm proposed in [6] and a manual post-processing.

-Importantly, annotations in the datasets are multi-label.
-There may be multiple genre and subgenre annotations for the same music recording.
-It it guaranteed that each recording has at least one genre label, while subgenres are not always present.

-All four genre datasets are distributed as TSV files with the following format:
+All four training genre datasets are distributed as TSV files with the following format:
 ```
 [RecordingID] [ReleaseGroupID] [genre or subgenre label] ...
 ```